dndydon/ParticleTracker/README.md

 ### Read XML config data
 Reading the config and instrument XML data files is not a high priority at first, but the XML files contain data that would be helpful in the analysis or the presentation of results.
 Some good information is in the text files.

-### Common Use Scenario
-Microscopic image data is collected with a specific image format and stored in folder hierarchies with a specific naming system.
-We are going to need to read in and analyze "stacks" of images that will contain particle spots on a noisy background.
-We need to detect and recognize spots as particles which we need to "track" as they move across the images in the stack.
-ParticleTracker will use image analysis algorithms to process images in series to compute 3D tracking of particles as they move over time.
-Particles will have identities and we will compute distance vectors for each of them for each image in the stack.
-I will need more information on exactly what the users of the system need, and what we can expect of the system.

 ### Command Line Interface
 A command line interface is a development strategy that will assist testing and development of the process of analysis, without getting bogged down in UI development in the prototyping stage.
 The command line interface may also be a useful way to use the software in a pipeline production process.
 In other words, I like to split the processing from the UI client, and the first version will be just the image processing and particle tracking engine, not the client app.